Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/README.md

 After you have registered your device and downloaded the required authentication files, you can head on to _Settings_ and set the _"Key File Path"_ and _"Saved Tokens Path"_ to the location where the respective files are located.

+## Want to Contribute?

+You are more than welcome to contribute to all kinda of contributions:

+* 🤔 Request/Suggest a feature
+* 🐛 Report a bug
+* 📖 Make this documentation better
+* 💻 Contribute with the code

+Before start, it's heavily recommended to check the Google Assistant Unofficial Desktop Client's [guidelines](./.github/CONTRIBUTING.md).

 ## How to Build?

 ### Using `npm`